RNA Molecular Medicine

 We discovered novel mechanisms of miRNA processing that use machineries known to produce other RNA families, such as mRNA introns and ribosomal RNAs (Fig 2).
 This means that RNA processing machineries often have unexpected roles in gene regulation.
 We study the biological significance of non-canonical roles of various RNA processing pathways.

-How have small RNA pathways changed in evolution?
+How do tick small RNA pathways regulate viruses?

 References